U.S. military tests downing an ICBM from a warship for first time

-The test, which took place Monday, comes as the United States steps up its missile defense capabilities in response to North Korea’s advancing arsenal.
+The test, which took place Monday local time in the Pacific, comes as the United States steps up its missile defense capabilities in response to North Korea’s advancing arsenal.
 Last month, North Korean leader Kim Jong Un rolled out a massive new road-mobile ICBM during a parade in Pyongyang, a larger version of the nuclear-capable North Korean missiles that can already reach the United States.

 Up until now, the United States has relied on missile interceptors based in silos in Alaska and California to down ICBMs headed toward the U.S. homeland.
 This week’s test gives the Pentagon another layer of defense by showing that sea-based systems originally intended to down intermediate-range ballistic missiles can intercept even longer-range ICBMs from ships.